garden-io/garden/docs/tutorials/your-first-project/5-code-syncing.md

 Finally, let's verify that syncing works as expected.

-Go to the Live page in the [web dashboard](https://app.garden.io), make sure the Logs view is selected and click the "Logs sources" drop down.
+Go to the Live page in the [dashboard](https://app.garden.io), make sure the Logs view is selected and click the "Logs sources" drop down.
 From there, select the `api` and `web` actions.

 Now open the `api/app.py` file in your IDE and try changing the string in the `print("Starting API")` statement near the start of the file.
 You should see in the logs that the API server restarts and that the new log line is printed.